Skip to main content

 Thyroid Hormones the Pacesetters

-The thyroid gland, located at the base of your neck, produces hormones T3 and T4, which are the primary regulators of your basal (BMR).
+The thyroid gland, located at the base of your neck, produces hormones T3 and T4, which are the primary regulators of your basal metabolic rate (BMR).
 Your BMR is the amount of energy your body burns at rest.
 An underactive thyroid (hypothyroidism) produces insufficient hormones, slowing your metabolism and often leading to weight gain and fatigue.

 Conversely, an overactive thyroid (hyperthyroidism) accelerates your metabolism, causing weight loss and other symptoms.
 These hormones directly influence how your cells use energy, making them a critical component of metabolic health.